 In order to make the most of your trek, make sure you are on the beach during low tide.
 It’s best to check the tide schedule before you go.
 But remember, the area has no cell coverage, so you need to plan ahead!

 Once you have arrived at the beach there is plenty to discover.
 Head west (right, if you are staring at the ocean) and you will find some small caves to explore.
 Head east (left, if you are staring at the ocean) to discover a waterfall that drops down to the shore.
 At low tide, you can walk right underneath these falls.

-Make sure to take notice of the bluffs along the shoreline.
-You will notice several layers of multi-coloured earth within the bluff.
-It’s truly spectacular to see.
+Take a look at the bluffs along the shoreline, and you will notice several layers of multi-coloured earth.
+It’s truly a spectacular sight.
 (Again, best seen at low tide).